chunter18/The-WATT/README.md

 3. Most importantly, the savings!
 Eating high quality meat is expensive, a habit that reflects poorly on a savings account.
 With a Sous-Vide, I can buy large cuts of tougher, flavorful meat (i.e. tri-tip, hanger steak) and turn them into meals that are cheap and taste like a million bucks.

 So all in all, a Sous-Vide makes perfect sense.
-The only problem is, a high wattage, good quality Sous-Vide can cost $150 all the way to $400 dollars (since my original research there have been lower cost units have come out with lower wattages, but still beats those in all but looks) .
+The only problem is, a high wattage, good quality Sous-Vide can cost $150 all the way to $400 dollars (since my original research there have been lower cost units have come out with lower wattages, but mine still beats those in all but looks) .
 With some extra time on my hands during the summer, I built the WATT.

 # Parts List:

 Total cost:

-# Eqiptment Used:
+# Equiptment Used: